manticoresoftware/manticoresearch/manual/Creating_an_index/NLP_and_tokenization/Wildcard_searching_settings.md

 * 84.6 MB (13.2x) with min_infix_len = 3, max_substring_len = 8
 * 70.7 MB (11.0x) with min_infix_len = 3, max_substring_len = 6

-So in this test limiting the max substring length saved us 10-15% on the index size.
+So in this test limiting the max substring length saved us 10-15% on the table size.

 There is no performance impact associated with substring length when using dict=keywords mode, so this directive is not applicable and intentionally forbidden in that case.
 If required, you can still limit the length of a substring that you search for in the application code.